dansmyers/ComputerOrganizationAndArchitecture/Challenge_Projects/1-Polybius_Square.md

 ## Due Monday, November 14

+## You can work with a partner to complete this project

 ### Description
 You'll implement the Polybius square, a classical substitution cipher.
 The cipher takes a message (the "plaintext") and converts it to an encoded output (the "ciphertext").